Skip to main content

 Cedar Hill

 Elliott works full-time as the District Sales Leader for Corteva Agriscience with the Pioneer and PhytoGen Seed brands managing 11 employees, all budgets, a large agriculture retail network of dealers, farmer success and sales numbers for Corn, Soybeans, Canola, and PhytoGen Cotton lines covering Middle, East, and Northwest Tennessee and all of Kentucky.
 He is a seventh-generation farmer who raises registered Angus cattle, dark fired and air cured tobacco, grass and bermuda hay, and greenhouse tobacco transplants with his family on 600 acres, of which he owns 35.
 He and his wife, Lindsay, and two daughters live on the farm today.
 Elliott is a Certified Crop Adviser and works in that capacity for his family farming operation and consults with large farming operations across Tennessee and Kentucky.
 He has been an active agriculture advocate through the Tennessee Farm Bureau Federation, 4-H programs, UTIA, and Alpha Gamma Rho.
-Elliott has served on the Farm Credit Mid-America Nominating Committee and is a member of the Farm Credit Mid-America Advocate Council.
+Elliott has served on the Farm Credit Mid-America Nominating committee and is a member of the Farm Credit Mid-America Advocate Council.

 Heather Hardy